IsteakShupto/ecomm/README.md

    - Create these schemas: user, product, reviews, order

-   - Create get bulk products and also get individual product routes and make them functional = do proper error handling (do asyncHandler and errorMiddleware for error checking)
+   - Create get bulk products and also get individual product routes and make them functional in both client and server side = do proper error handling (do asyncHandler and errorMiddleware for error checking)

    - Create separate route for getting bulk product and getting a single product